Table of Contents

 Use the From name text box to enter the friendly From name listed in the email (e.g. Corner Bowl Server Manager).

 When using a service provider, such as Amazon Simple Email Service, that requires users to first authenticate with a non-email username and password, use this field to specify both your from name and from email.
 For example:Corner Bowl Server Manager <email@example.com>

 Microsoft Graph API Email

 Setting up the Microsoft Graph API requires multiple steps.
-First you need to setup your Azure environment so an external application can send email through Graph then you need to setup Server Manager so use the Graph API.
+First, you need to setup your Azure environment so an external application can send email through Graph, then, you need to configure Server Manager to use the Graph API.